 Île de France: Vaux-le-Vicomte

 While the Château de Versailles doesn’t decorate for Christmas, one stunning castle in the Paris region that does is Vaux-le-Vicomte.
 Visitors will discover illuminations in both the gardens and the château.
 Inside, decorations have a gourmet theme this year.
 Rooms will be scented with gingerbread and cinnamon.
 To complete the cozy atmosphere, fireplaces will be lit and carriage rides will be offered.
-The festivities go from November 20th until January 2nd (closed on December 25th and January 1st).
+This year the festivities go from November 19th until December 31st (closed on December 25th).
+Reservations are required.

 Private Guided Christmas Tour of Vaux-le-Vicomte with Afternoon Tea or Cocktail in a Private Room